uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     assistant: ¤:request_knowledge(stigma):¤ ¤:request_knowledge(who_gets_scizophrenia):¤

-    assistant: S1 ¤:cite(["stigma", "who_gets_scizophrenia"]):¤ (1.1) It can be helpful to remember that ...
+    assistant: S1 ¤:cite(["stigma", "who_gets_scizophrenia"]):¤ The following might be helpful (1.1) Remember that ...
 (2.2) People with scizophrenia have achieved great things in the past ...

     user: I struggle sleeping, what can I do?